uptrace/uptrace-go/README.md

 sends your traces/spans and metrics to [Uptrace.dev](https://uptrace.dev).
 Briefly the process is following:

-- OpenTelemetry API is used to instrument your app with spans and metrics.
+- OpenTelemetry API is used to instrument your application with spans and metrics.
 - OpenTelemetry SDK and this exporter are used together to export collected spans to Uptrace.dev.
 - Uptrace.dev uses that information to help you pinpoint failures and find